-Planned for the Stone Park district of Cairo, this is the Stone Towers, an extensive office and retail development designed by Zaha Hadid Architects back in 2009.
 It features the late Architect’s signature curve and styling this time inspired by the patterns and textures of ancient Egyptian stonework, featuring recesses and protrusions emphasising the effects of light and shadow on the expansive surfaces.
 Take a look.

-[dropcap size=big]S[/dropcap]tone Towers, named for an ancient petrified tree at the heart of this new development, comprises state of the art office facilities for a rapidly expanding city, alongside a five star hotel, serviced apartments, restaurants, bars and a central landscaped area, the ‘Delta’.
+As described by the architects, Stone Towers, named for an ancient petrified tree at the heart of this new development, comprises state of the art office facilities for a rapidly expanding city, alongside a five star hotel, serviced apartments, restaurants, bars and a central landscaped area, the ‘Delta’.